Classifieds - The Journal

 VIII.
 DECLARATION OR RESCISSION OF FIRE RESTRICTION

 a.
 The Board of County Commissioners shall be responsible for declaring, rescinding or modifying Fire Restrictions through formal resolution following consideration of competent evidence.
 When considering any such action, the Board may rely upon recommendations of the Sheriff as Fire Warden, as well as representatives of Fire Districts or Authorities.
 The Board recognizes that when weather conditions bring low relative humidity, dry fuel loads and the potential for extreme fire behavior; local, state and federal fire suppression and land management agencies meet on a regular basis to determine whether fire restrictions are warranted to prevent fires and protect the health, safety and property of citizens across the region.
 The Board shall heavily consider the conclusions and actions of those agencies when determining restrictions.
-Any Resolution of restrictions made pursuant to this section shall specify the Stage Level, parameters and duration of the restrictions as deemed necessary and appropriate.
+Any Resolution of restrictions made pursuant to this section shall specify the Stage Level, as well as modifications thereto, parameters and duration of the restrictions as deemed necessary and appropriate.
 In the event of an urgency requiring an immediate restriction, the Dolores County Sheriff, acting as County Fire Warden, shall have the authority to declare a restriction based upon competent evidence.
 In such an event, the Board of County Commissioners shall consider the matter at the next Commissioner meeting for ratification, modification or recission.
 Additionally, the Dolores County Sheriff may grant specific exemptions to enacted fire restrictions to individuals who can present compelling grounds, and it is determined that any fire danger may be adequately mitigated.

-IV.
+IX.
 FIRE RESTRICTION STAGES

 a.
 STAGE I FIRE RESTRICTIONS